gokul8943/Hairlytic/README.md

 # Hairlytic

-Hairlytic is a modern web application designed to help users track and analyze their hair care journey.
-The application provides tools for monitoring hair and give the perfect hairstyle.
+Hairlytic is a modern web application designed to help users track and analyze their hair style.The application provides tools for monitoring hair and give the perfect hairstyle.

 ## Tech Stack